 Author: Anoma Ranaweera, Medical Writer, Auckland, New Zealand; Chief Editor: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, March 2015.

-In January 2015, the US Food and Drug Administration (FDA) approved secukinumab (Cosentyx™, Novartis, USA) for the treatment of moderate-to-severe plaque psoriasis in adult patients who are candidates for systemic therapy (a drug that is absorbed into the bloodstream and distributed to all parts of the body, eg methotrexate, acitretin or ciclosporin) or phototherapy (light therapy).
+In January 2015, the US Food and Drug Administration (FDA) approved secukinumab (Cosentyx™, Novartis, USA) for the treatment of moderate-to-severe plaque psoriasis in adult patients who are candidates for systemic therapy (a drug that is absorbed into the bloodstream and distributed to all parts of the body, eg, methotrexate, acitretin or ciclosporin) or phototherapy (light therapy).
+It is also approved for the treatment of psoriatic arthritis.

 The European Medicines Agency's Committee for Medicinal Products for Human Use (CHMP) has recommended marketing authorisation for secukinumab.
 It was classified as prescription medicine by Medsafe New Zealand in August 2015.